marbe/ocp4-vmware-upi-installer/README.md

 ```

 ## Installation with static IP
-At the time of writing this project, **static IP** address setting for vmware UPI installation is not documented on public documentation.
-Anyway the supported procedure is the very same of baremetal scenario.
+At the time of writing this project, **static IP** address setting is not documented specifically for vSphere UPI installation.
+The supported procedure is the very same of baremetal scenario.

 The supported procedure consists of **modifying first boot kernel parameters** by editing the kernel command line, as described [here](https://docs.openshift.com/container-platform/4.3/installing/installing_bare_metal/installing-bare-metal-network-customizations.html#installation-user-infra-machines-iso_installing-bare-metal-network-customizations).